Search

 Claude Code — GitHub connection via /web-setup

-March 31, 2026 — A new command /web-setup lets you link your local GitHub account to Claude Code web (claude.ai/code) without manual configuration.
-The command, run in a local claude session, uses existing GitHub credentials to automatically set up the connection.
+March 31, 2026 — A new /web-setup command lets users link their local GitHub account to Claude Code web (claude.ai/code) without manual configuration.
+The command, run inside a local claude session, uses existing GitHub credentials to automatically configure the connection.

 🔗 claude.ai/code